apollographql/rover-init-starters/start-with-rest/getting-started.md

 ## The design process

 The best way to get started with schema design is to check out the different [schema types](https://www.apollographql.com/docs/graphos/schema-design) that make up your graph.
-You can also skip and go straight to Apollo’s Schema Design Guides and Principles, starting with [Demand-Oriented Schema Design](https://www.apollographql.com/docs/graphos/schema-design/guides/demand-oriented-schema-design).
+You can also go straight to Apollo’s schema design guides, starting with [Demand-Oriented Schema Design](https://www.apollographql.com/docs/graphos/schema-design/guides/demand-oriented-schema-design).

 ## Debugging Apollo Connectors